Close your eyes and take yourself back to your teenage years.

 Wasn’t everything just so complicated back then?

-There was the challenging school work, the drama with friends, family and dates and your constantly changing body, just to name a few…
+There was the challenging schoolwork, the drama with friends, family and dates and your constantly changing body, just to name a few issues.

-Now imagine if learning English to attend university or snag that dream job was thrown into the mix.
+Now imagine if learning English to attend university or snag that dream job were thrown into the mix.

 Talk about stressful!